-3.7.2.
+3.6.2.
 M.S.
 Defense Timing.
-The thesis defense including presentation must be scheduled during the academic year, while classes are still in session in the relevant semester.
-The student should meet early with the committee responsible for scheduling the research seminars and arrange a date for the presentation.
-The student must also consult the departmental seminar coordinator to be sure that there are no conflicts with scheduled seminar events.
-The presentation and defense are made before the final draft of the thesis is approved so that any improvements that come to light during the final reading and presentation may be incorporated into the final draft.
-Supervisory committee members must receive a complete draft of the thesis at least one full week prior to the scheduled defense.
-Also, more than one week prior to the defense, an abstract of the thesis must be given to the department coordinator for posting.
+The thesis defense, including the presentation, must be scheduled during the academic year, while classes are still in session in the relevant semester.
+No later than three weeks before the end of the fourth semester, the student must submit a complete thesis draft to their advisor.
+This is an important milestone and will be used to assess student readiness to defend the thesis.
+The student should schedule the defense for a three-hour block of time between 8:00am and 5:00 pm.
+The student must consult their advisor, thesis committee, and departmental seminar coordinator when scheduling the defense to avoid conflicts.
+The defense occurs before the final thesis is approved so that any improvements that come to light during the final reading and presentation may be incorporated into the final thesis.
+Thesis committee members must receive a complete draft of the thesis at least one full week prior to the scheduled defense.
+Also, at least one full week prior to the defense, an abstract of the thesis must be given to the department staff member for posting.

-3.7.3.
+- 3.6.3.
 M.S.
 Defense Format.
 EES requires that M.S. students defend their thesis as a requirement for graduation.
 The defense is required prior to final approval of the thesis by the advisor in consultation with the thesis committee.
-The defense consists of a formal presentation of the major findings of the thesis project in seminar format to the Department followed by a period of questioning from the supervisory committee.
-The seminar should be about 30 to 40 minutes long to permit time for general questions afterwards.
+The defense consists of a formal professional seminar presentation to the Department of the major findings of the thesis.
+The presentation should last 30 to 40 minutes, after which the student answers questions about their research from the general audience.
 A faculty moderator must be solicited by the presenting student ahead of time and cannot be the thesis advisor.
-The moderator, in addition to introducing the student, will enforce this time limit and field questions from the audience at the conclusion of the seminar (questions from the committee and advisor are held until after the break).
-After a short break at the conclusion of the seminar, the student and their supervisory committee will reconvene to address the committee's questions concerning the research.
+The moderator, in addition to introducing the student, will enforce the time limit and field questions from the audience at the conclusion of the seminar.
+Questions from the thesis committee and advisor are held until after the break.
+After a short break at the conclusion of the seminar, the student and their thesis committee will reconvene to address the committee's questions concerning the research.
 This portion is also open to the public and lasts as long as is necessary.

-3.7.4.
+Students are expected to be able to answer questions about their thesis research including: context, data, methods, results, and significance. - 3.6.4.
 Defense Outcomes.
 After the defense, the advisor and thesis committee members confer in private.
-Final approval of the thesis is the responsibility of the advisor, in consultation with members of the committee.
-Generally provisional approval of the thesis is given pending suggested revision, with final advisor required before submission.
+The advisor and other thesis committee members can vote either 'Pass' or 'Not Pass.'
+This outcome is reported on an electronic Master's Thesis Defense Form, available from the EES coordinator.
+The advisor and committee members attending the defense must sign this form, which should be filled out by the candidate.